KyrylStudy/MasterProject/README.txt

-To work with the Architecture Platform for Designing Secure Automotive Systems
+To work with the Architecture Platform for Designing Secure Automotive Systems:

 1. Build and run docker containers(run in command line in the "Docker" directory):